adlh/fe-example-with-angular/TASKS.md

 ## Excercises

-### Before starting: Fork and install this repository.
+### Before starting: clone and install this repository.

 Fork this repository in github and clone your fork on your local machine.

-Before installing the node_modules, be sure to use a recent enough node/npm version.
+Before installing the node_modules, be sure to use a compatible node/npm version.
-This was tested with node version 8.6.0 and npm 5.6.0.
+This installation was tested with node version 8.6.0 and npm 5.6.0.

 Run `npm install` and `npm test` to check that the installation was successful.